letakeane/gridpractice/module-4/challenges/js/robot.md

 * L instructs the robot to turn left
 * R instructs the robot to turn right

+The robot cannot go backwards - poor robot.
 After running all of the movement commands, you want to know if the robot returns to it's original, starting location.

 For instance, the command `GRGRGR` would make the robot return to its original starting location.